Alpheidae: Characteristics

+The snapping shrimp competes with much larger animals, such as the sperm whale and beluga whale, for the title of loudest animal in the sea.
+When in colonies, the snapping shrimp can interfere with sonar and underwater communication.
+The shrimp are a major source of noise in the ocean and can interfere with anti-submarine warfare.

 Ecology

-Some pistol shrimp species share burrows with goby fish in a mutualistic symbiotic relationship.
+Some snapping shrimp species share burrows with goby fish in a mutualistic symbiotic relationship.
 The burrow is built and tended by the pistol shrimp, and the goby provides protection by watching out for danger.
 When both are out of the burrow, the shrimp maintains contact with the goby using its antennae.
 The goby, having better vision, alerts the shrimp of danger using a characteristic tail movement, and then both retreat into the safety of the shared burrow.
 This association has been observed in species that inhabit coral reef habitats.

 Eusocial behavior has been discovered in the genus Synalpheus.
 The species Synalpheus regalis lives inside sponges in colonies that can number over 300.
-All of them are the offspring of a single large female, the queen, and possibly a single male.
-The offspring are divided into workers who care for the young and predominantly male soldiers who protect the colony with their huge claws.
+All of them are the offspring of a single, large female, the queen, and possibly a single male.
+The offspring are divided into workers that care for the young and predominantly male soldiers that protect the colony with their huge claws.